UoB-COMSM0166/2025-group-21/README.md

 </div>

 #### Statistical Analysis
 A Wilcoxon Signed-Rank test was performed at both a subscale and overall level to ascertain the statistical significance of the change at a granular overarching level.
-The results (Table X) show that increasing difficulty showed a statistically significant in all scales except mental demand, and overall previewed workload.
+The results (Table X) show that increasing difficulty showed a statistically significant difference in all scales except mental demand, and overall previewed workload.

 <div align="center">
   <p><b>Table X.</b> Wilcoxon Signed-Rank Test, with N = 10, α = 0.05 and a critical value of 8.</p>